-With Fifth Harmony taking a hiatus, it’s time go down memory lane, look at the past three decades, and give tribute to 15 girl groups that have managed to be powerhouses in the music industry.
+It’s time go down memory lane.
+Let’s look at the past three decades.
+I present 15 girl groups that have managed to be powerhouses in the music industry.

 Let’s start with the most obvious choice.
 No set of women has made the commercial and cultural impact they have managed to make and leave behind.
 Their first two studio albums, “Spice” and “Spice World”, are two records that I can finish from start to listen.
 And it’s heartbreaking how short lived their career was and how averse some are in reuniting for another record.